 Margaret and Alexander Barrie are the parents of James Matthew “J.M.”
 Barrie, who was born in the Scottish town of Kirriemuir in 1860.
-He had one older brother who was considered “the perfect child” (we all have one of those in the family).
+He had one older brother, David, who was considered “the perfect child” (we all have one of those in the family).
 Sadly, the golden child who everyone adored fell and cracked his skull after being hit by an ice skater.

 Unfortunately, David was never the same mentally and eventually died due to the injury.
 Supposedly, J.M. was comforted by the fact that in a way, his brother would stay a boy forever.
 I think you can see where this is going.
 From this point on, a fascination with boys and preserving their innocence was ingrained into Barrie’s psyche.

 In 1894, Barrie moved to London, where he met and married a woman named Mary Ansell.
 He gave his wife a St. Bernard dog as a wedding present.
 The couple never had children together, and evidence suggests that Barrie never consummated their marriage.
 He did, however, speak about his toxic six-year marriage with Ansell in his story “Tommy and Grizel” (1990).